stein197/lua-string/README.md

 <a id="trim"></a>

 ### trim(chars)
 Trims string's characters from its endings.
 Trims whitespaces by default.
-The `chars` argument is a regex string containing which characters to trim
+The `chars` argument is a pattern string containing which characters to trim
 ```lua
 (" abc "):trim() -- "abc"
 (" abc !"):trim("! ") -- "abc"